santoshtechwiz/codeguru.github.io/blazor-deterministic-progress.md

-In this blog post I will show you how to show deterministics progress bar in Blazor Web Assembly.
-In order to achive the goal we dont need any third party library.
-C# already has one interface `IProgress` that expose one method `Report` that sends the data to the caller.
+In this blog post, I will show you how to show the deterministic progress bar in Blazor Web Assembly.
+To achieve the goal, we don't need any third-party library.
+C# already has one interface, `IProgress`, that exposes one method, `Report`, that sends the data to the caller.

 Let's see the following method.
-In this method I am making api calls to jsonplaceholder in a loop.
-I have injected the `IProgress<int>` interface in the GetPosts and then I am calcualting the progress value and calling the report method.
+I am making API calls to JSON placeholder in a loop in this method.
+I have injected the `IProgress<int>` interface in the GetPosts, and then I am calculating the progress value and calling the report method.

 ```csharp